 Afro Baghdad Express: Yossi Fine, Abate Berihun, and Yair Dalal

 Two of the most beloved artists of Confederation House’s flagship festivals—saxophonist and vocalist Abate Berihun of the Hullegeb Festival and musician Yair Dalal of the Oud Festival, join together with Israeli bass player Yossi Fine.
 The three will sing their songs in surprising new arrangements.
 Ethiopian-born Abate Berihun also appears in the festival in the opening with Ethiopian vocalist Getish Mamo and the Tesfa Ensemble.
 Dalal is an international artist, a pioneer of the ethnic music scene in Israel and abroad, whose compositions combine Jewish and Arab musical traditions.
 Yossi Fine is one of the most successful Israeli musicians internationally, with his own groundbreaking and original musical idiom.
-Fein has played with Lou Reed, David Bowie and Brian Eno, has produced albums for Shabak Samekh and Hadag Nahash, and brought dub music to Israeli audiences.
+Fine has played with Lou Reed, David Bowie and Brian Eno, has produced albums for Shabak Samekh and Hadag Nahash, and brought dub music to Israeli audiences.

 The performance will take place: Wednesday, 13 December 2017, The Yellow Submarine, 22:00